-Contiguous land may be eligible for a reduction of the fixed component of the ESL.
+Contiguous land may be eligible for a reduction of the fixed component of the emergency services levy.

 The fixed charge ($50) will apply to only one of the properties within a contiguous group.
 A variable charge still applies to each individual property in the contiguous group.